Tuition fees for postgraduate research Home students

 Payment of fees by members of staff

-In some cases the faculty/directorate may waive the fees for a member of staff wanting to study, however this would be agreed on a case by case basis.
+In some cases the faculty/directorate may cover the associated tuition fees of staff wanting to study, however this would be agreed on a case by case basis.

 Any member of staff wanting to attend a course offered by a faculty or directorate would need to agree this with their line manager as part of their development, and discuss the time commitment in connection with their role.